Here are some of the symptoms we’ve helped cancer patients manage:

 Are there any side effects?

 The “worst” side effects are bruising and/or mild soreness where the needles were inserted, and these are extremely rare.
-There are many “positive” side effects include calmer mood, better sleep, improved digestion, increased relaxation, and a more positive attitude and outlook.
+There are many “positive” side effects including calmer mood, better sleep, improved digestion, increased relaxation, and a more positive attitude and outlook.

 Click now to request your free consultation.